AlexandreDecan/portion/README.md

 You can use `pip` to install it, as usual: `pip install python-intervals`.

 This will install the latest available version from [PyPI](https://pypi.org/project/python-intervals).
-Prereleases are available from its *master* branch on [GitHub](https://github.com/AlexandreDecan/python-intervals).
+Prereleases are available from the *master* branch on [GitHub](https://github.com/AlexandreDecan/python-intervals).

 For convenience, the library is contained within a single Python file, and can thus be easily integrated in other projects without the need for an explicit dependency (hint: don't do that!).